billsix/programmingFromTheGroundUp/docs/source/functions.rst

 arguments are, and what it gives as a return value.
 This is useful for programmers who use this function.
 This is the function's interface.
-This lets the programmer know what values are needed on the stack, and what will be in FIXMEAMPeax; at the end.
+This lets the programmer know what values are needed on the stack, and what will be in %eax; at the end.

 We then have the following line: